mission

 • We understand the importance of the Hawaiian culture and support non-profits who are sustaining traditional Hawaiian arts, dance, and language.

-• We understand the importance of knowledge and support non-profits who provide resources for knowledge based learning including immersion schools and non school programming.
+• We understand the importance of knowledge and support non-profits who provide resources for knowledge based learning including immersion schools and after-school programming.

 • We understand the significance in fostering creativity across diverse artistic mediums.
-We support Hawaiʻi non-profits who are galvanizing the next generation of storytellers.
+We support Hawaiʻi non-profits who are galvanizing the next generation of storytellers and artists.